LX521 - Reference Loudspeaker

 is easily removed to hear a flat response.
 A flat response is needed when the

-monitors are used for wave-field reconstruction purposes.
+loudspeakers are used for wave-field reconstruction purposes.
 For phantom acoustic

 scene creation, as in 2-channel stereo, a slightly rolled off high frequency

 response is indicated by the sphere derived HRTF for loudspeakers at +/-300.

 The overall result is a speaker that provides a neutral

 sound, clarity, speed and spatial openness.
 Whether this is due to the improved

 polar response, due to inherent qualities of the midrange drivers, or the 1st

 these, I do not know.
 For its sonic qualities, wide range of applications and an

 important date in its development, I call it the LX521 Reference Loudspeaker.

 After listening to a great variety of good, bad and so-so